ocaml/opam/README.md

 ## Documentation

 * The main documentation entry point to OPAM is the user manual, available using `opam --help`.
+To see the help for a specific command, use `opam <command> --help`.
 * The API documentation is available in `doc/html/`.
 * A collection of tutorials are available on the [OPAM wiki](https://github.com/OCamlPro/opam/wiki/_pages).
   They are also available on http://opam.ocamlpro.com/ (in the "Documentation" menu), or in PDF